-Ecotone’s wide-ranging exploration of writing and art of place makes the magazine uniquely suited to the classroom, and we’re always delighted when instructors adopt an issue or subscription for their classes.
+Ecotone’s wide-ranging explorations of place makes the magazine uniquely suited to the classroom.
+We’re always delighted when instructors adopt an issue or subscription for their classes.
 Learning with Ecotone offers students the opportunity to write critically and creatively, to discover and articulate their own senses of place, to engage with visual art and literary history, and to understand print culture and literature as a landscape that they are part of.
 Our theme issues, including Sound, Sustenance, and Body, put the magazine in conversation with a variety of disciplines, making it relevant for a range of courses in the humanities and sciences.

 Teaching the craft of editing and publishing has always been a vital part of Ecotone’s work.
 Now, with thanks to the support of the National Endowment for the Arts, we are pleased to offer teaching guides and writing prompts, tailored to specific issues of the magazine and/or the work within them, for instructors of writing, literature, environmental studies, publishing, and other disciplines.
 Materials in the series will be posted on this page, freely available for instructors to download and use.
 Our guiding principles for the series are available here.